Bashir1999/alzheimers_data/README.md

  * How do diet interact to affect Alzheimer’s diagnosis? -- DONE
  * What is the impact of memory complaints on Alzheimer’s diagnosis? -- DONE
  * Avg Cholesterol by Age Group -- DONE
+ * What is the relationship between Alcohol Consumption and Sleep Quality on Depressed and Non-depressed patients? -- DONE

 ## Sketches